jheg/jheg.github.io/_posts/2014-09-03-tic-tac-toe-pt2.markdown

 - Don't reassign constants in a loop, they should be constant values so put them at top of the script
 - else; false; end is equiv to else; return false; end as its the last expression of a method so no need for the return
-- General indentation that I'd missed.
+- General indentation that I'd missed
+- I orignally named my two_in_a_row method two_in_a_row?.
+You should only use a '?' if your method is going to return a boolean and because it often returns a value the question mark should be omitted

 <h3>Thanks:</h3>
-Albert and Brandon at Tealeaf for reading and running my code and making suggestions for improvement.
+Chris, Albert and Brandon at Tealeaf for reading and running my code and making suggestions for improvement and thanks Chris for writing the neat little two_in_a_row method and help me understand what was going on there.
 Hanmac, tobiasvl, jhass, shevy & workmad3 and the #ruby irc channel in general for always being on hand to help out without ever seeming to want anything in return.